nelmio/alice/README.md

         age: <numberBetween(1, 50)>
 ```

 Inheritance also allows to extend from several templates.
-The first declared `extends`
+The last declared `extends`
-will always override values from next declated `extends` templates.
+will always override values from previous declared `extends` templates.

 In the following example, the age from `user_young` will override the age from `user`
 in `user1`